muriteams/ergmito/README.md

 One advantage of using exact statistics is the fact that we have significantly more flexibility when it comes to specifying sufficient statistics.
-Just like one would do when working with Generalized Linear Models in R (the “glm” function), users can alter the specified formula adding arbitrary offsets (using the offset function), or creating new terms by using the “I” function.
-In this brief example, where we will estimate a model that includes networks of size four and five, we will add an interaction effect between the edge-count statistic and the indicator function that equals one if the network is of size 5.
-This way, while poling the data, we will still be able to obtain different edge-count estimates depending on the number of vertices in the graph.
+Just like one would do when working with Generalized Linear Models in R (the `glm` function), users can alter the specified formula by adding arbitrary offsets (using the offset function) or creating new terms by using the “I” function.
+In this brief example, where we estimate a model that includes networks of size four and five, we will add an interaction effect between the edge-count statistic and the indicator function that equals one if the network is of size 5.
+This way, while poling the data, we can still obtain different edge-count estimates depending on the number of vertices in the graph.

 ``` r
 # Simulating networks of different sizes